maysam-tayyeb/accessible-tabs/README.md

 ### `yarn test`

-Launches the test runner in the interactive watch mode.\
+Launches the test runner in the interactive watch mode.

+!!
+Please bear in mind that on of the test cases causes to throw an intentional error to check TabsContext behavior !!

 ## Analysis
 ***design decisions***